 Restoring patients’ physical appearance and their ability to function normally after cancer surgery is a complex process.
 At MSK, our entire care team collaborates every step of the way to give all patients a reconstruction plan tailored just for them.

 Our experts are world leaders in the field of reconstruction and perform thousands of procedures a year.
-Our uniquely trained and qualified nurses, physician assistants, and physical therapists play a crucial role in every patient’s care.
+Our team includes the highly skilled care of advanced practice providers and nurses who specialize in caring for patients who are recovering from cancer surgery and reconstruction.

 Using Research to Guide Care